caizhitian/openpilot-reimplementation/README.md

 > arXiv link: [arXiv](https://www.overleaf.com/project/626954666328026cc3d14c98)
 ***
 # Introduction

-We test the openpilot system in some real-world cases and find it can indeed achieve level 2 autonomous driving on a single device.
+This repository is the PyTorch implementation for our Openpilot-reimplementation.
-We reimplement the key supercombo model of openpilot from scratch, and test it on public datasets.
-The reimplemented model is comparable with the original one. !
+In contrast to most traditional autonomous driving solutions where the perception, prediction, and planning module are apart, [openpilot](https://github.com/commaai/openpilot) uses an end-to-end neural network to predict the trajectory directly from the camera images, which is called supercombo. we reimplement the essential supercombo model from scratch, and test it on public datasets.
+Experiments prove that both the original openpilot and our reimplemented model can perform well on highway scenarios.

 * [Directory Structure](#directory-structure)
 * [Changelog](#changelog)